-Identity and Access Management (IAM) programs protect data security and privacy starting with user authentication and authorization, often by using a single sign-on solution that incorporates multi-factor authentication, and then assigns users access rights to resources with identity management (IDM) solutions to continuously monitor access, to proving enforcement of and governance over “least privilege” access rights.
+Identity and Access Management (IAM) programs protect data security and privacy starting with user authentication and authorization.
+Often, IAM programs use a single sign-on solution with multi-factor authentication to assign users access rights to resources, continuously monitor access, and prove enforcement of and governance over “least privilege” access rights.

-As governments and industry standards organizations place greater focus on data privacy and security, organizations need to meet increasingly stringent compliance requirements.
-As organizations move mission-critical business operations to the cloud, robust Identity and Access Management (IAM) helps protect data from unauthorized access.
-With complex on-premises, hybrid, and cloud infrastructures, organizations struggle with IAM as more identities – human and non-human – interact with information.
+As governments and industry standard organizations place greater focus on data privacy and security, organizations need to meet increasingly stringent compliance requirements.
+Identity and Access Management (IAM) helps protect data from unauthorized access.
+With complex on-premises, hybrid, and cloud infrastructures, organizations struggle with IAM as more identities interact with information.
 Identity and Access Management, at its core, is about ensuring that the right users have the right access to the right resources at the right time for the right reason.

-Identity and access are two parts to the whole of governing how your users interact with data and applications across your information systems, networks, databases, and software.
+Identity management and access management are the two parts involved in governing how users interact with data and applications across information systems, networks, databases, and software.

 For example, an on-premises employee is one type of identity that presents a certain set of risks, while a remote employee is an identity that presents a different set of risks.
 Meanwhile, robotic process automation, code that manages administrative tasks, is a different type of identity from an Internet of Things (IoT) device.

 Each identity requires its own identification, authentication, and privileges.
 As the number of identities grows, this becomes more and more complex.

 Each identity requires certain resources to do their job.
 Access involves establishing what these resources are and who is able to use them.

 For example, as instructors, university professors need access to sensitive student information such as grades.
 However, if a professor is also taking a class at their university, they should only have access to their own grades and information, not their classmates’.